newspaper Current Events, Issues

 high school and above, unless otherwise noted.

 AP Fact Check - When a public figure says something questionable, this page from the Associated Press investigates it and offer the facts.
 In addition, the page debunks false online stories, and presents a weekly roundup of untrue headlines that have been shared widely on social media.
-See also FactCheck.org, which includes a page on Internet Rumors (Annenberg Public Policy Center), Politifact Truth-O-Meter (St. Petersburg [FL] Times / Congressional Quarterly), Poynter Fact-Checking (Poynter Institute for Media Studies), and CNN Politics Fact Check VIDEO.
+See also FactCheck.org, which includes a page on Internet Rumors (Annenberg Public Policy Center), Politifact Truth-O-Meter (St. Petersburg [FL] Times / Congressional Quarterly), Poynter Fact-Checking (Poynter Institute for Media Studies), USA Today Fact Check NEW!, Reuters Fact Check NEW!, and CNN Politics Fact Check VIDEO.
+AP Misinformation News NEW! posts stories about how various techniques of misinformation, disinformation, and propaganda, such as artificial intelligence and chatbots, are being used by foreign & domestic actors attempting to influence or disrupt democracy and society in the United States and elsewhere (Associated Press).
 MediaWise: Is This Legit?
-NEW VIDEO offers fact-checking videos to help young people figure what's real and what's not online (Poynter Institute; hosted on YouTube).
+VIDEO offers fact-checking videos to help young people figure what's real and what's not online (Poynter Institute; hosted on YouTube).
 Misinformation and Disinformation briefly defines Misinformation, Disinformation and Fake News (California State University San Marcos).
 See also 7 Types of Mis- and Disinformation (University of Michigan), Disinformation FAQ (New Jersey Office of Homeland Security and Preparedness), and Propaganda, Misinformation and Disinformation (Johns Hopkins University).
 For more on identifying and avoiding misinformation and disinformation, see Fake News links, below.

 Debates - See Hot Topics, below.